smartdevicelink/sdl_overview_guides/docs/RPC Encryption/index.md

 ```
 Using the app level and RPC level encryption requirements, the app side will be able to determine whether the app needs encryption or not and which RPCs in particular will need encryption.

-An RPC message will require encryption/protection if
-- The app has `requireEncryption=true` in the `OnPermissionsChange` notification and
-- The RPC has `requireEncryption=true` in the `PermissionItem`
+An RPC message will require encryption/protection if the app has `requireEncryption=true` in the `OnPermissionsChange` notification, and  the RPC has `requireEncryption=true` in the `PermissionItem`.

 ### SDL Core